 In conclusion, we used meta-analytic co-activation to identify three broad functional zones along a rostro-caudal axis in MFC that functionally mapped on to distinct cognitive domains.
 Within each of these zones, we identified component sub-regions with distinct patterns of whole-brain co-activation and discovered appreciable amount of fine-grained functional specialization.
-Our analyses suggest that integrative accounts of MFC function may be overstated and result from not controlling for variation in activation base rate across the brain.
+Our analyses suggest that integrative accounts of MFC function may be overstated, and potentially result from not controlling for variation in activation base rate across the brain.

 Materials and Methods